 Why should you commute by bike?
-Well, firstly, exercise is a great way to banish those post-Christmas blues.
+Well, firstly, exercise is a great way to banish those Janurary blues.
 Even modest cycling releases endorphins – natures natural anti-depressants.

 But, what’s even better than the endorphin buzz?
 The fitness that comes with it.
 Cycling to work will get you fighting fit and super strong.
 Plus, all that added fitness will help you smash those New Year’s resolutions you’ve made.

 But starting a commute by bike can be a little daunting.
 Finding the correct route, the necessary kit and the extra time it takes can mean it’s difficult to get out the door.